Curve Editor: Value Graph

 - Y: Green

-We see that the parameter names are displayed next to the corresponding curves.
+Parameter names are displayed next to the corresponding curves.

 Inspecting Parameters using Generators and Modifiers